KishanBaranwal01/FoodDelivery/README.md

-FoodOrder – Online Food Ordering Website  -
+FoodDelivery – Online Food Ordering Website  -

 FoodOrder is a responsive and visually appealing food ordering web application.
 It allows users to browse menus, add items to cart, and manage their orders seamlessly.
 Designed with a modern UI and intuitive UX, this website is perfect for food delivery startups or restaurant showcases.